 Merseytravel operates an extensive public transport service comprised of buses and trains and Mersey Ferries run ferries across the Mersey.

 Mersey Ferries, which sail between Liverpool and Birkenhead on the opposite side of the Mersey, have been famous ever since Gerry and the Pacemakers had their 1964 hit with Ferry Across the Mersey.
-The ferry costs £2.70 one-way or £3.50 return.
-Mersey Ferries also run a 50-minute river explorer cruise that cost £9–14 and also run cruises up the Manchester Ship Canal to Salford Quays near Manchester.
+The ferry costs £2.90 one-way or £3.80 return.
+Mersey Ferries also run a 50-minute river explorer cruise that costs £11.50 and they also run cruises up the Manchester Ship Canal to Salford Quays near Manchester.

-If you have a Walrus card (the contactless smart travel card that is Liverpool’s equivalent to London’s Oyster card), you can add a Saveaway pass that gives you unlimited bus and train travel in Liverpool for £4.10 or unlimited bus, ferry and train travel in the entire Merseyside area for £5.40.
+The Saveaway pass is the most useful option for most visitors.
+This pass gives you unlimited off-peak bus and train travel in Liverpool for £4.60 or unlimited bus, ferry and train travel in the entire Merseyside area for £6.

 The MetroCard, which replaces the Walrus card, is Liverpool’s equivalent of London’s Oyster card.
 This stored value smartcard can be used to pay for bus, ferry and rail travel and you can also load some travel passes to it, including the Saveaway pass and some bus-only Solo tickets.

 A blank MetroCard costs £1 and you’ll need to add on extra credit in order to use it.
 You can buy your Walrus card from any PayPoint retailer (which includes many corner shops and convenience stores), Merseytravel Centres, any Merseyrail station and on board Arriva or Stagecoach buses.